Written by Brian Hioe.

 Such suppositions seemed to be ratified through accusations by the World Health Organization Director-General Tedros Adhanom Ghebreyesus.
 After both the Taiwanese Government and members of the public sought to draw attention to Taiwan’s exclusion from the global health body, Tedros claimed that the Taiwanese Government was engaged in a coordinated, racist campaign to smear him.

 Tedros’ accusations prompted outraged responses in Taiwan, seeing as there was no such campaign.
 The incident prompted Taiwanese netizens to crowdfund an ad in the New York Times, to highlight Taiwan’s solidarity with the rest of the world during the COVID-19 crisis despite its exclusion.
-At the same time, Presidential Office spokesperson Joanne Ou raised eyebrows with a comment that about the supposed non-existence of racism in Taiwan.
+At the same time, Ministry of Foreign Affairs spokesperson Joanne Ou raised eyebrows with a comment that about the supposed non-existence of racism in Taiwan.
 She stated that “The concept of racism does not exist in Taiwan.
 We do not have a problem of racism.”

 It proves an unfortunate fact that racism does, in fact, exist in Taiwan.
 This is highly visible regarding longstanding, systematic discrimination against Taiwanese indigenous, and issues of discrimination against migrant workers.